jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

 21:59:08.129554 IP6 fc00:0:7::1 > fc00:0:1::1: ICMP6, echo reply, seq 1, length 60

 ```
+Feel free to experiment with the tcpdump script on other links while pinging to/from different nodes in the network.

 ### End of lab 1.
 Please proceed to lab 2.